mlp1802/mylyn-for-atom/README.md

 When you have the files you need, toogle filter again.

-Tasks will be automatically saved when you exit Atom.
+Tasks will be automatically saved when you exit Atom (to ~/.config/mylyn.json)